 The press release is the culmination of the feedback we gathered from clubs around the US, due to our agreements with them to keep the data private, except for the aggregate reporting of data as seen in the press release and on our site at https://mxmetrics.com/visits-to-virus-methodology/.

 I want everyone who reads this article to understand, I'm not saying gyms are unsafe.
 There are real, clinically backed steps any business owner can take to protect their employees and customers.
 But that report by IHRSA and MXM cannot conclude gyms are safe because they don't have the data to back it up.

 Become a critical thinker.
-When a study makes astonishing claims, it needs astonishing levels of proof.
+When a study makes remarkable claims, it needs remarkable levels of proof.
 Unfortunately, the IHRSA and MXM study does not provide data to verify their claims.
 Based on what they've published so far, they're farting rainbows.

 Call for a FREE Consultation (305) 296-3434